simonrose121/phd/_posts/2016-11-21-pedagogys.md

 **Individual**

-When working individually, "students work individually at their own level and rate toward an academic goal"* (Gokhale 1995).
+When working individually, *"students work at their own level and rate toward an academic goal"* (Gokhale 1995).
+The advantages of this approach are that the student is responsibile for their own learning.

 **Collaborative (Group)**